crate/cloud-reference/docs/overview.rst

 Project Overview
 ----------------

-The Project Overview page, below the divider line, shows you the services deployed in the currently selected project.
-The overview panel shows the name, type, and SaaS subscription for billing purposes associated with each service.
+The Project Overview page provides information about the selected project.
+Underneath the project name and icon there is a column on the left hand, showing the total number of users in the project as well as the share of members and admins of that total.

 .. image:: _assets/img/project-overview.png

-Clicking on a cluster service takes you to the Cluster Overview page, which bears the name the organization or project admin chose for the cluster.
-For more details on that page, see below.
+On the right, you see an overview of all clusters deployed within the project.
+This shows their status, the subscription plan and tier, the date and timestamp of their creation, the version of CrateDB they are running, and finally the subscription name associated with the cluster deployment.
+Clicking on this subscription name takes you to the :ref:`Subscriptions tab of the Organization page<overview-org-overview>`.

+Finally, you can also deploy a cluster from within the Project Overview, by clicking the *Deploy cluster* link at the top right.
+This also takes you back to the :ref:`Subscriptions tab of the Organization page
+<overview-org-overview>`, from where clusters can be deployed within a given
+subscription or a new subscription chosen.

 .. _overview-cluster-overview: